 Submission in marriage should be practiced by both parties in the institution of marriage.
 The bible is clear, that is both man and woman should submit to each other out of reverence to God (Ephesians 5:21).
 However, for the sake of order, the man is given the benefit to lead the family as the head.
 This doesn’t disqualify the woman from playing a role of leadership.

 toward being ugly and destructive.”
-The type type of headship describe is servant leadership.
-[Luke 22:26]
+The type of headship described is servant leadership.
+[Luke 22:26].

 It should be noted that a woman who has not learned to submit to Christ can never submit to a mortal man.
 Her carnal nature will deny her the ability to bring her strength under control, hence resisting God’s order in a family.

 The woman has equal capabilities, equal rights, grace, and qualifications to lead in a family setting.
 However, for the sake of order and God’s original design, she allows herself to be under the care of a man.
 This doesn’t make her inferior, it means she is wise enough to avoid conflicts in the marriage that might arise due to the preconceived concepts from society.
 This is God’s design for marriage.

 The male counterpart on the other hand should allow the woman to exercise leadership under his influence.
 The man should have a great purpose and vision that gives his woman a role to play.
 She should be able to find her purpose within the man’s vision and purpose.

 This is so since we can’t have two visions in the same room, it will only stir up conflict and consequently lead to division and divorce.
 The man should avoid making all the decisions by himself, he should listen to his wife’s opinion.
 The man should not exercise dictatorship, rather he should have an open ear to listen to the desires of his wife as they have become one.